 As part of the Epcot International Festival of the Arts, you can book a special “Disney on Broadway Dining Package” that combines a three course meal or full buffet (breakfast, lunch or dinner) at one of several Epcot restaurants and guaranteed priority seating at one of the three evening Disney On Broadway musical concerts.

 Your package includes either an appetiser, entrée and dessert plus a non-alcoholic drink or a full buffet.

-The participating table service restaurants for 2018 are:
+The four participating table service restaurants for 2020 are:

 - Biergarten Restaurant (Germany Pavilion) — lunch or dinner